evmar/retrowin32/HACKING.md

 - `memory/` -- a memory abstraction shared by `x86` and `win32`
 - [`appdb/`](appdb/) -- metadata about particular binaries, see README
 - `misc/` -- minor helper tools

+## The website

+The retrowin32 website lives in the `pages` branch.
+The [deploy.sh](deploy.sh) script runs the build process for generated files, which includes the application itself and the appdb.
+It has some comments about how it expects to be set up to run.